 Hair extensions offer so much versatility.
 You can try different lengths, hair colors, and styles at the drop of a bundle.
 Aside from varying hair options, there are also many different techniques used to install extensions.
-Some of the most common practices are clip-ins and sew-ins, but another popular method hairstylists are using in salons is hand-tied extensions.
+Some of the most common practices are clip-ins and sew-ins, but another popular method stylists are using in salons is hand-tied hair extensions.
 If you're fascinated by intricate beauty techniques, you may have already spent some time scrolling through videos to see the satisfying hand-tied extension technique.

 This method might also be brand new to you.
 If you're thinking about trying hair extensions, this process could be of interest if you're looking for an extension installation process that keeps hair healthy by preventing breakage while adding length and fullness (when properly applied, of course).

-To learn the basics of hand-tied extensions and how they differ from tape-in extensions, we chatted with cosmetologist Brittany Johnson.
+To learn the basics of hand-tied hair extensions and how they differ from tape-in extensions, we chatted with cosmetologist Brittany Johnson.

 What Are Hand-Tied Extensions?